Interesting FootballInteresting Football

 6. Estadio de La Cartuja – 57,619

-The Estadio La Cartuja is a multi-purpose stadium situated in the Isla de la Cartuja in Seville.
+The Estadio La Cartuja is a multi-purpose stadium in the Isla de la Cartuja in Seville.
 It was completed in 1999 for the World Championships in Athletics.

 Apart from football, it has hosted other sporting events and music concerts.